 In sharp contrast to Batman and Wonder Woman, who remained substantially the same from their inception through the Silver Age, Superman and his mythos had evolved so much by the fifties that the Silver Age character resembled his Golden Age counterpart only in general details.
 The Earth-One Superman was not the sole survivor of Krypton (whose history and culture were very different from those of Krypton-Two or the post-Crisis Krypton) and even his personality was distinctly different from the post-Crisis Superman's.
 The Silver Age Superman had a youthful career as Superboy, was a longtime member of the Legion of Super-Heroes, and later became a charter member of the Justice League of America.
 He eventually earned acclaim across the galaxy, not just on Earth.

 The Boy of Steel

-Like his Earth-Two and post-Crisis counterparts, the boy who would become Earth-One's greatest hero was born Kal-El, son of Jor-El and Lara Lor-Van of the planet Krypton and heir to a proud lineage dating back almost to the beginnings of Kryptonian civilization (Krypton Chronicles #1–3)
+Like his Earth-Two and post-Crisis counterparts, the boy who would become Earth-One's greatest hero was born Kal-El, son of Jor-El and Lara Lor-Van of the planet Krypton and heir to a proud lineage dating back almost to the beginnings of Kryptonian civilization.
+He was named after an ancestor, "Kal-El" meaning "star child."
+(Krypton Chronicles #1–3)

 Although Jor-El was one of Krypton's leading scientists and had made many significant contributions to Kryptonian society, his warnings of the planet's imminent demise were received with scorn by Krypton's governing Science Council.
 Unable to save his world or even convince most of his colleagues of their danger, Jor-El began working on a starship to carry his family to safety, defying a Science Council edict prohibiting space travel.
 The family dog, Krypto, was lost in space during a flight test of an early prototype ship.
 (Adventure Comics #210)